brendanconnolly/BlogPosts/webhooks/testingWebhooksWithJS.part2.md

   }
 ```

 By using a service class we are able to decouple the contract between our tests and the Github Octokit api.
-This serves to simplify consuming this api in our test code, while also centralizing changes in the event of breaking changes to the Octokit package.
+This serves to simplify consuming this api in our test code, while also centralizing changes in the event of breaking changes to the Octokit.

 ## Triggering Events